Monaco: Low taxes

 In 2000, the Financial Action Task Force on Money Laundering (FATF) stated: "The anti-money laundering system in Monaco is comprehensive.
 Difficulties have been encountered with Monaco by countries in international investigations on serious crimes that appear to be linked also with tax matters.
 In addition, the FIU of Monaco (SICCFIN) suffers a great lack of adequate resources.
 The authorities of Monaco have stated that they will provide additional resources to SICCFIN."

-Also in 2000, a report by French Socialist MPs Arnaud Montebourg and Vincent Peillon stated that Monaco had relaxed policies with respect to money laundering including within its casino and that the Government of Monaco had been placing political pressure on the judiciary so that alleged crimes were not being properly investigated.
+Also in 2000, a report by French politicians Arnaud Montebourg and Vincent Peillon stated that Monaco had relaxed policies with respect to money laundering including within its casino and that the Government of Monaco had been placing political pressure on the judiciary so that alleged crimes were not being properly investigated.
 In its Progress Report of 2005, the International Monetary Fund (IMF) identified Monaco, along with 36 other territories, as a tax haven, but in its FATF report of the same year it took a positive view of Monaco's measures against money-laundering.

 The Council of Europe also decided to issue reports naming tax havens.
 Twenty-two territories, including Monaco, were thus evaluated between 1998 and 2000 on a first round.
 Monaco was the only territory that refused to perform the second round, between 2001 and 2003, whereas the 21 other territories had planned to implement the third and final round, planned between 2005 and 2007.

+In June 2024, the FATF added Monaco to its "grey list", which includes countries needing "increased monitoring" due to statewide issues of money laundering and terrorist financing.